 The Association for Israel Studies annually awards the Shapiro Prize for the best book in Israel Studies published during the last calendar year.
 This award honors the memory of Yonathan Shapiro (1929-1997), one of Israel's most distinguished and influential sociologists, by recognizing outstanding scholarship in the history, politics, society, law, economics, state, and culture of Israel and also pre-1948 the Jewish community in Palestine.

-The Shapiro Award Committee will consider books in either English or Hebrew, in the social sciences, law, and the humanities, published in 2012.
+The Shapiro Award Committee will consider books in either English or Hebrew, in the social sciences, law, and the humanities, published in 2013.
 Only research monographs (but not a collection of articles), will be considered.
-The prize committee will not consider books translated from Hebrew into English and vice versa, if the original book was published prior to 2012.
+The prize committee will not consider books translated from Hebrew into English and vice versa, if the original book was published prior to 2013.
 However, it will consider books first published in other languages and then published in English or Hebrew in 2013.
 The committee will consider books by current AIS members only.
 The Committee will accept self-nominations, or nominations by individual scholars or publishers.
-The nominated books should be sent directly to each member of the award committee.
+THREE hard copies of the nominated books should be sent directly to the Chair the award committee, Professor Gur Alroy,